JETSCAPE/SummerSchool2022/Jul28_Transport/README.md

 ./runJetscape ../../SummerSchool2022/Jul28_Transport/jetscape_user_smash.xml
 ```

 It will run faster this time as no collisions (which are computationally very expensive) are happening.
 (NOTE: We noticed that this runs considerably slower on the new Apple machines with the Apple M1 chip.
-The simulation will take on the order of a couple of hours.
-NOTE: This is an artifact of using Docker on Apple M1 machines.
+The simulation will take about 1 hour.
+We suspect this is caused by some combination of settings for the JETSCAPE Docker container and the fact that the M1 architecture is unusual, but we haven't had enough time to test this hypothesis and provide a solution.
 The Apple M1 chip is very fast and ordinarily, SMASH runs very fast on new Macs.)

 > Note that running SMASH in such a setup is equivalent to just using a particlization module like ISS after the hydro evolution and letting it take care of the resonance decays.
 Moreover, for this specific setting, there is also an option in the JETSCAPE xml that achieves the same: one would set `<only_decays> 1 </only_decays>` in the <SMASH> section.
 As you will change the xml throughout the school exercises frequently, here we want to make that you are also familiar with changing the SMASH config.